wildcant/turbo-playwright-e2e-tests/README.md

 ### TODOs

-- [ ] Research how to use pnpm cache.

 - [ ] Research if it's possible to use turbo cache from node_modules instead of vercel.
+I guess we won't be able to cache node_modules and turbo at the same time, unless the hash of the node_modules cache includes apps data 🤔

 - [ ] There's a weird issue after running `next dev` I'm not able to run `next start` again, it's like the `next dev` command mutates the build so you no longer can use it with `next start` is this expected?